snotskie/ttrpg/site/src/index.md

 These Fantastic Abilities allow characters to perform far beyond what is normally possible by the laws of nature, limited only by their imagination -- and ability to control powerful and strange forces!

-!!! tip "Character Creation: Step Five!"
+!!! tip "Character Creation: Step Six!"
     Read through the following Fantastic Ability options.
 Which resonate with the image of your character beginning to form in your mind?
 Which seem to capture best what your character dreams about when they dream they have powers, or the powers that most wished they had in their day to day life?

     With that in mind, pick one of the following Fantastic Abilities to start the game with.